 They also may not realize that their policy is a legal contract between the insured and the insurance carrier.
 Florida law requires residential property insurance to cover hurricane windstorm damage.
 Note that this coverage is often separate from basic homeowners insurance.

-Most policies define “hurricane” and “windstorm” as related but different events:
+Most types of policies define “hurricane” and “windstorm” as related but different events:

 - Windstorm coverage refers to wind, wind gusts, cyclones, tornadoes, hail, or rain that is caused by or from a hurricane that damages or destroys property.